Hysteria (Def Leppard album): Commercial performance

 For us the first album showed promise, the second showed the true reality of where we were going, the third album worked better in America than it did in England simply because there was no exposure radio-wise over here but by the time we did Hysteria, everything had fallen into place.
 Airplay and hit singles were one aspect of it but there was also all the hard work we put into the album – we literally did slave over it to get every sound on it right.
 There was also Rick's accident, of course, and to be honest, I'm sure there was the initial wave of sympathy but I'm equally sure the album would have still worked anyway.
 None of the other stuff – the touring, the promotion, the videos – none of that would have meant anything if the songs hadn't been there and I'm still really proud of all the songs on Hysteria.

-On 24 October 2006, a 2-CD "deluxe edition" of the album was released, including a remastering of the original B-sides and bonus tracks from the album's period.
+On 24 October 2006, a 2-CD "deluxe edition" of the album was released, including a remastering of the original b-sides and bonus tracks from the album's period.
 These songs include "Tear It Down", "I Wanna Be Your Hero", "Ride Into The Sun" (originally released in 1979 on The Def Leppard E.P.) and "Ring of Fire".
 Many of these songs, alongside two other Hysteria compositions "Desert Song" and "Fractured Love", had been featured on Retro Active, albeit with remixes, revamps, and new parts added.
-The deluxe edition Hysteria deluxe CD included the original B-side versions of these recordings without alterations.
+The deluxe edition Hysteria CD included the original b-side versions of these recordings without alterations.

-Another song, "Tonight" was originally recorded on 5 May 1988 during a break in the Hysteria World Tour as a possible B-side to one of the album's upcoming singles.
-The song was shelved and later re-recorded for the Adrenalize album.
+Another song, "Tonight" was originally recorded on 5 May 1988 during a break in the Hysteria World Tour as a possible b-side to one of the album's upcoming singles.
+The song was shelved and later re-recorded for the Adrenalize album (along with "Stand Up (Kick Love into Motion)", which was deemed too similar to the album's title track.
 The 1988 demo version, which includes Steve Clark on guitar, was eventually released on various CD singles, album deluxe editions and box sets.

-Finally, a very tongue in cheek cover of "Release Me" which was made famous by Engelbert Humperdinck in 1967 was released as a B-side under the guise of Stumpus Maximus and the Good Ol' Boys.
-Stumpus Maximus was Malvin Mortimer, a member of the band's road crew and later became their tour manager.
+Finally, a very tongue in cheek cover of "Release Me" which was made famous by Engelbert Humperdinck in 1967 was released as a b-side under the guise of Stumpus Maximus and the Good Ol' Boys.
+Stumpus Maximus was Malvin Mortimer, a member of the band's road crew who later became their tour manager.
 The Good Ol' Boys were the members of Def Leppard, singing backup on what is essentially a parody version of the song.

 During their 22 March to 10 April 2013 residency at The Joint, Def Leppard performed the album in its entirety, from start to finish.
 This was followed up with a live album Viva!
 Hysteria, recorded during the residency and released on 22 October 2013, which includes all of band's fourth studio album being played live.